NitheshSinghSanjay/Deep-Neural-Network-based-Real-Time-Object-Detection-for-Raspberry-Pi-and-non-GPU-devices/Real_time_video_streaming.md

-# Real time video streaming guide for raspberypi
+# Real time video streaming guide for Raspbery Pi
 This guide explains how to achieve real time video streaming from a remote IP camera connected to raspberry pi to any computer (PC/Mac/Linux).
 Streamed video from raspberry pi can also be sent directly to any OpenCV application which can be used for further processing.